etalab-ia/knowledge-base/_sources/piaf/reader/report_january.md

 ## Context
 At the dawn of launching a new project on the CRPA data to further test the opportunity of using PIAF in the context of the French administration, we were facing concerns regarding the standardization of the data we were to feed to PIAF.

-We want to be able to launch a new instance of PIAF with as few human intervention as possible.
+We want to be able to launch a new instance of PIAF with as few human interventions as possible.
 However the performance of the whole pipeline is much influenced by the size of the knowledge base available for searching.
 We also know that many parameters will influence the answer retrieval in terms of quality (number of correct retrievals) and response-time.
-These parameters can be : document length, number of documents retreived, number of answers requested per documents, among others.
+These parameters can be: document length, number of documents retrieved, number of answers requested per documents, among others.

 We have found out that some general feeling of how the performances are affected by the parameters can be acquired by running experiments on general purpose SQuAD-formated datasets, based on Wikipedia articles.
-However, it will be necessary to fine tune every specific use case to make sure that the parameters are the best possibe.
-Also, this report help us to deploy a solution that has been properly evaluated.
+However, it will be necessary to fine tune every specific use case to make sure that the parameters are the best possible.
+Also, this report helps us to deploy a solution that has been properly evaluated.

 ## Solution
 In order to use our solution, we first need to transform the input data into a standard format that will be used during the whole set of PIAF tools developed.